AdrianKriger/terrain101/hw04_a/README.md

 example data [here](https://3d.bk.tudelft.nl/courses/backup/geo1015/2018/hw/04/).

 **some notes:**
- - plane detection is iterative without a mmaximum.
+ - plane detection is iterative without a maximum.
 The best candidates will be chosen.
 This might execute slowly with large datasets.
  - I colored the points in the `.ply`.
 You might not want to do this.
 Or rather: is there a better way?